oconnor0/BeaconRoad/CoreRules.md

     * **Failure:** Take 4 stress.
     * **Botch:** Take 6 stress.

-## Armor
+## Armor & Shields

-If you have a type of **armor** that applies to the situation, you can mark an armor box to reduce or avoid a consequence, instead of rolling to resist.
-If the armor is relevant to the situation, you may mark one or more armor boxes to reduce the damage dealt by the amount specified by the armor (usually 10, 12, 15, or 20).
+If you have a type of **armor** or **shield** that applies to the situation, you can mark a Soak Box to reduce or avoid a consequence, instead of rolling to resist.
+If the armor is relevant to the situation, you may mark one or more Soak Box to reduce the damage dealt by 10.

-* *Jonadab, while wearing medium armor, would suffer a crushing blow that would deal 30 points of damage and stun him - effectively taking him out of the fight.
-Instead, marking two armor boxes reduces the damage dealt by 24 (12 per box) to 6 damage and marking a third armor box negates the stun.*
+* *Jonadab, while wearing medium armor, would suffer a crushing blow that would deal 30 points of damage and Stun him - effectively taking him out of the fight.
+Instead, marking two Soak Boxes reduces the damage dealt by 20 (10 per box) to 10 damage and marking a third Soak Box negates the Stun.*

-When an armor box is marked, it can't be used again until it's restored.
-All of your armor is restored when you choose your **load** for the next score.
+When a Soak Box is marked, it can't be used again until it's restored.
+All of Soak Boxes are restored when you choose your **load** for the next score.

 ## Death